 - Has left care through a special guardianship

-If you think you qualify, it’s quick and easy.
+If you think you qualify, it's quick and easy to claim.

 Talk to your childcare provider.
-They will check if you can get the additional funding for your child and they will apply for the funding.
+They will check if you can get the additional funding for your child.
+They will apply for the funding.